-Whether you’re a certified scripting pro, an aspiring dev master or a business who has a site that uses PHP, different versions of the scripting language bring their own benefits to the table for everyone.
-With community support for PHP 7.4 ending in November 2022, if you’re still using that release, it could be time to move to either PHP 8.0 or 8.1.
+Whether you’re a certified scripting pro, an aspiring dev master or a business that has a site that uses PHP, different versions of the scripting language bring their own benefits to the table for everyone.
+As community support for PHP 7.4 ended in November 2022, if you’re still using that release, it could be time to move to either PHP 8.0 or beyond.
 But what does the end of community support mean and what are the biggest benefits of moving to PHP 8?
 That’s what we’re here to answer!

 What is PHP?